 Rebersburg - Madisonburg is a very small town located in the state of Pennsylvania.
 With a population of 1,972 people and just one neighborhood, Rebersburg - Madisonburg is the 647th largest community in Pennsylvania.

-Rebersburg - Madisonburg is a blue-collar town, with 41.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Rebersburg - Madisonburg is generally considered to be a blue-collar town.
+41.84% of the Rebersburg - Madisonburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rebersburg - Madisonburg is a town of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Rebersburg - Madisonburg who work in management occupations (10.93%), office and administrative support (10.06%), and sales jobs (7.43%).

-The citizens of Rebersburg - Madisonburg have a very low rate of college education: just 8.71% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Rebersburg - Madisonburg has a very low overall level of education: only 8.71% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Rebersburg - Madisonburg in 2022 was $22,609, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $90,436 for a family of four.
 However, Rebersburg - Madisonburg contains both very wealthy and poor people as well.